List of characters in The Lego Movie franchise: Gleek

-Batman villains
+Batman Rogues' Gallery

 There are different villains in Gotham City that Batman fights.
 Some of the villains are:

-Joker
+The Joker

-Joker (voiced by Zach Galifianakis in The Lego Batman Movie, André Sogliuzzo in Lego Dimensions) is the "Clown Prince of Crime".
+The Joker (voiced by Zach Galifianakis in The Lego Batman Movie, André Sogliuzzo in Lego Dimensions) is the "Clown Prince of Crime".
 He wants to make Batman admit that he is his greatest enemy.
+His latest scheme to rule Gotham City was to team up with Batman's gallery of villains and threaten to bomb the nuclear power plant, which would sink Gotham into the Infinite Abyss of Nothingness.
+But as that plan was foiled by the Caped Crusader, he now wants to release the Phantom Zone's greatest criminals in the universe to take over the city.

 Harley Quinn

-Harley Quinn (voiced by Jenny Slate in The Lego Batman Movie, Margot Rubin in The Lego Movie 2: The Second Part, Tara Strong in Lego Dimensions) is Joker's girlfriend and she is madly in love with him.
-She helps him when he has a plan.
+Harleen Quinzel / Harley Quinn (voiced by Jenny Slate in The Lego Batman Movie, Margot Rubin in The Lego Movie 2: The Second Part, Tara Strong in Lego Dimensions) is Joker's partner in crime and girlfriend who will help him whenever he has a plan.

 She appears in The Lego Movie 2: The Second Part where she is listed as a Master Builder.
 Her appearance is similar to the depiction of Harley Quinn that is seen in Suicide Squad.
 When Emmet is looking for help to rescue his friends from General Sweet Mayhem, Harley Quinn stated that any plans to rescue them from the aliens would be a "suicide mission."